geometor/seer/first-six/code_instructions.md

 - Generate a complete Python module to be run in your code_execution to represent the natural language program
-- The primary function should be named `transform`, which takes the input grid (represented as a Python list of lists) and returns the transformed output grid (also a Python list of lists).
-- Include a docstring at the top of the module that contains the natural language description of the transformation rule.
-- Use comments to describe the workflow.
-- All major math, science and analysis libraries are available to you.
-- Include an `if __name__ == '__main__':` block that:
-    - Defines the input grid.
-    - Defines the expected output grid.
+- Follow the template below
-    - Calls the `transform` function with the input grid.
-    - Asserts that the transformed output matches the expected output.
-Print a clear message indicating success or failure.

-- if your code fails to achieve a match - analyze the expected and generated outputs and try to run the code again
+- If your code fails to achieve a match - analyze the expected and generated outputs and try to run the code again

-**Skeleton Template**
+**Transform Template:**

 ```python
 """